sdwidget/sd/README.md

 ## Installation

-Include the javascript and css files into your websites
+Include the javascript and css files into your website

 #### CSS